JetBrains/guide/site/java/tips/download-jdk/index.md

     href: "https://www.jetbrains.com/help/idea/sdk.html"
 video: "https://youtu.be/5TzRQqOHs14"
 callToAction:
-  {
-    url: "/java/tips/turn-on-preview-features/",
+  url: "/java/tips/turn-on-preview-features/"
-    message: "Did you know you can turn on Java preview features in IntelliJ IDEA?", }
+  message: "Did you know you can turn on Java preview features in IntelliJ IDEA?"
 ---

 You can use the New Project Wizard to configure existing JDKs, or download new ones from different vendors.